In this guide

 Exceptions to the rule

-While the easiest way to avoid an in-house asset contravention might appear to be not investing in any asset that has anything to do with a related party, thankfully there are some exceptions in recognition of the unique benefits investing in such assets can provide SMSFs.
+While the easiest way to avoid an in-house asset contravention might appear to be not investing in any asset that has anything to do with a related party, there are exceptions that recognise the unique benefits such investments can provide to SMSFs.

 The biggest exception is business real property.
 The SIS Act states that an in-house asset does not include real property subject to a lease, or to a lease arrangement enforceable by legal proceedings, between a trustee of the fund and a related party of the fund if, throughout the term of the lease or lease arrangement, the property is business real property.

-In another ruling (SMSFR 2009/1), the ATO clarified that business real property is real property that is used wholly and exclusively in one or more businesses (whether carried on by the entity or not), but does not include any interest held in the capacity of beneficiary of a trust estate.
+Business real property is real property used wholly and exclusively in one or more businesses (whether carried on by the entity or not) but does not include any interest held in the capacity of beneficiary of a trust estate.

-However, in such cases trustees need to be mindful of the potential expiry of a lease.
-The ATO has said that if a lease expires and is not renewed and the original lease does not include a ‘continuation clause’ or other similar provision, the lease ceases to be legally binding and the leased asset could be considered to be an in-house asset of the SMSF.
+However, in such cases, trustees need to be mindful of the potential expiry of a lease.
+The ATO has said that if a lease expires and is not renewed and the original lease does not include a ‘continuation clause’ or other similar provision, the lease ceases to be legally binding, and the leased asset could be considered an in-house asset of the SMSF.

 The bottom line